BlueRiceBowl/J124_Final_Project/README.md

 ## 3. [Number of Police Calls for Each Day of the Week](https://www.datawrapper.de/_/4pxCU/)
 <img src="./images/vis3.png">

 Based on police data, we can see that the number of requests for help is higher on weekdays than on weekends, which aligns with the usual logic of foot traffic.
-It also reminds us to be safe during peak hours
+It also reminds us to be careful during peak hours

 ## 4. [Crime Reported for Each Hour of the Day](https://www.datawrapper.de/_/okjBP/)
 <img src="./images/vis4.png">